DigixGlobal/react-ledger-container/README.md

     this.handleSign = this.handleSign.bind(this);
   }
   handleSign({ signTransaction }) {
-    const { txData, account, publishTransaction } = this.props;
+    // txData = { to, nonce, gasPrice, value, data, gas } (w/ optional `from` for validating) const { txData, account, publishTransaction } = this.props;
+    // kdPath = "44'/60'/0'/0";
     const { kdPath } = account;
-    // this generated method will show the tx signing data on the ledger screen signTransaction(kdPath, txData).then((signedTx) => {
+    // signTransaction method will show the signing UI on ledger screen signTransaction(kdPath, txData).then((signedTx) => {
       publishTransaction({ signedTx });
     })